FLIF-hub/node-flif/README.md

 ### Breakpoints

 Gives you information about the breakpoints in an image to allow for truncated the file at different points.
 The breakpoints, or "truncation offsets", are for truncations at scales 1:8, 1:4, 1:2.
+This function runs **synchronously**.
+Non-interlaced flifs will return an empty object.

 ```js
 var nodeFLIF = require('node-flif');